BryantLiang/DH110/Assignment 1/README.md

 #### 1. Visbility of System Status
 * Search feedback does not match to the search input at times (Severity Rating: 3). <br> <p align="center"> ![image](https://user-images.githubusercontent.com/79380837/193942538-62979a88-1dc5-4fa7-8833-76a8f181129c.png) <p>
-> Recommendation: Update the search feedback to match with the searches, or display a message indicating there are no results that matcht he user's search.
+> Recommendation: Update the search feedback to match with the searches, or display a message indicating there are no results that match the user's search.

 * No feedback when hovering over "Zero Waste Box", "Reuse with Loop", and "Partner with Us" (Severity Rating: 2). <p align="center"> ![image](https://user-images.githubusercontent.com/79380837/193943751-be48d3bd-a717-4247-be9a-a3cdf2d2b940.png) <p>
+> Recommendation: Create a similar feedback effect when hovering over these headers compared to the other headers: "Recycle", "About TerraCycle".

 #### 2. Match Between System and the Real World
 * There are left and right arrows to navigate left and right in the item carousel, but there is no end, so you are able to infinitely go left or infinitely go right, which may cause slight confusion for users (Severity Rating: 2). <br> <p align="center"> ![image](https://user-images.githubusercontent.com/79380837/193950470-8dfebf7e-b8ad-40c6-9906-f23a7078e33b.png) <p>